NethermindEth/Forta-Agents/victim-loss-identifier/README.md

 }
 ```

-2. Accuire a [Zettablock](https://www.zettablock.com/) API key and an [Alchemy](https://www.alchemy.com/) API key and then create a `secrets.json` in the root directory of the bot like this:
+2. Acquire a [Zettablock](https://www.zettablock.com/) API key and an [Alchemy](https://www.alchemy.com/) API key and then create a `secrets.json` in the root directory of the bot like this:

 ```json
 {